Well-known veteran news correspondent & presenter

-Michael Buerk Biography
+Michael Buerk: Biography highlights

 An award winning broadcast journalist and presenter whose candid approach has earned him international acclaim.

 Michael Buerk has won many international awards for television reporting, most notably for his coverage of the Ethiopian famine for BBC News in 1984/5.
 His reports filmed with the Nairobi-based cameraman, Mohamed Amin alerted the world to the extent of the tragedy.
 They were shown worldwide, to an audience of billions.
 They led directly to a massive international relief effort itself valued in billions of dollars, which was estimated to have saved well over a million lives.

 He was named “Television Journalist of the Year” by the Royal Television Society in 1984 and won a second RTS award that year for foreign reporting.
 He has won the British Academy of Film and Television Arts (BAFTA) award for factual broadcasting.
 He has been awarded the “Golden Nymph” at the Monte Carlo Film and Television Festival Europe’s premier prize for television journalism and the United States “National Headliner” and “George Polk” awards, two of the three most important honours there for broadcasters.

 In 1988 he was the third recipient of the James Cameron Memorial award, given for “work as a journalist that combined moral vision and professional integrity” in his coverage of the township uprising and state of emergency in South Africa.